Changissnz/NVMB/README.md

 - binaries have been built.
 - run binaries with `./BINARY_NAME`

-## Update: Machine-learning 11/26/2020
-- `golem.DForest` class has been coded but not yet perfected.
-- `golem.Sampler` class needs to be optimized.

 ## UPDATE: 9/19/22
 - will continue working on automating functionalities within these next few months.

+## Update: 5/8/2021
+- Planned restructuring and re-write of some components of network.

 ## Update: 5/7/2021
 - Required libraries include Armadillo.

-## Update: 5/8/2021
+## Update: Machine-learning 11/26/2020
-- Planned restructuring and re-write of some components of network.
+- `golem.DForest` class has been coded but not yet perfected.
+- `golem.Sampler` class needs to be optimized.

-# [UPDATE]
+# [NOTE]
 - Machine learning algorithms and other functionalities will be pushed whenever contributor/s feel necessary and/or like it.
 - Also, some refactoring is necessary.